KitchnSink/Project-Spatula/README.md

 `rake db fixtures:load`

-If you want to run tests

-`rake db test:prepare`

-Tests are located in the /test/features directory
+Tests are located in the /test/features directory, to run them just enter

+`rake`